syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-Charts.md

 {% endhighlight %}

-### Modifying the Plot and Legends of chart
+### Modify the Plot and Legends of chart

-The following code example demonstrates modifying the legend and plot areas of a chart.
+The following code example demonstrates how to modify the legend and plot areas of a chart.

 {% highlight c# %}
 [C#]